LyfeCycle/lyfecycle-api/README.md

 	curl -i -X GET -H 'Content-Type: application/json' -d '{"locationId" : "123"}' http://127.0.0.1:3000/locations

 ####Add a new location:

+A location is a danger point, bike rack, bus stop, etc. A location has a name, latitude, longitude, and a tag which classifies it as one of the above types of locations.

+The current accepted tags are: ['busStop', 'crash', 'bikeRack', 'dangerPoint']

 	curl -i -X POST -H 'Content-Type: application/json' -d '{"name": "New Location", "latitude": "12.34", "longitude": "56.78"}' http://127.0.0.1:3000/locations

 ##Users